aws-samples/aws-lambda-for-selenium-ui-testing/README.md

 sam deploy --guided
 ```

-The first command will build a docker image from a Dockerfile and then copy the source of your application inside the Docker image.
-The Dockerfile will also download the required Selenium libraries Chromedriver binaries.
+The first command builds a docker image from a Dockerfile and then installs dependencies defined in selenium/requirements.txt, including the required Selenium libraries Chromedriver binaries.
+The processed template file is saved in the .aws-sam/build folder.
 The second command will package and deploy your application to AWS, with a series of prompts:

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
 * **AWS Region**: The AWS region you want to deploy your app to.